NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Acknowledgment

 The \textbf{clouds} provides cloud cover fractions based on CloudSen12+ \citep{Ayabar2024CloudSen12} as labels and pre-processed Sentinel-1 and Sentinel-2 data cubes as corresponding observations.
 Although the SAR data is not affected by clouds, Sentinel-1 is included alongside Sentinel-2 to ensure a consistent data structure for all downstream tasks.

-For the \textbf{heatisland} use case, Landsat-8 Land Surface Temperature (LST) provides surface temperature data that are used as labels for urban areas \citep{landsat8}.
-This is particularly relevant in the context of heat events and future urban planning, and contains 1659 samples.
-The corresponding tasks address the mean surface temperature and its standard deviation per data cube stack.
-Further information on the data and their downstream tasks during the competition can be found in the \cref{sec:downstreamtasks}.
+The \textbf{heatisland} task uses the spatio-temporal mean and standard deviations from Landsat-8 \citep{landsat8} Land Surface Temperature (LST) of urban areas as labels.
+This is particularly relevant in the context of heat events and future urban planning.